Bretaigne Windust

-Ernest Bretaigne Windust (January 20, 1906 – March 19, 1960) was a United States-based French-born theater, film, and television director.
+Ernest Bretaigne Windust (January 20, 1906 – March 19, 1960) was a United States–based, French-born theater, film and television director.

 Early life

-He was born in Paris, the son of English violin virtuoso Ernest Joseph Windust and singer Elizabeth Amory Day from New York City.
+Windust was born in Paris, the son of English violin virtuoso Ernest Joseph Windust and singer Elizabeth Amory Day from New York City.
 The family escaped to London during World War I, and it was there that he developed an interest in theater.

-They returned to Paris following the war, but Windust's parents divorced in 1920, and he and his mother moved to the United States.
+They returned to Paris following the war, but Windust's parents divorced in 1920 and he and his mother moved to the United States.
 He attended Columbia University and then Princeton, where he became a member and later president of the Theatre Intime players.